bermarte/acme-web-design/development-strategy.md

 ### CSS
 what did you change in the HTML and why?
-* I have changed the nav of the home page to prevent changing the width of neighbouring links during hover
+* I have changed the nav of the home page to prevent moving neighbouring links during hover
 [css-tricks](https://css-tricks.com/bold-on-hover-without-the-layout-shift/)
 [codepen.io](https://codepen.io/hexagoncircle/pen/WNrYPLo)